-On May 28, 2014, as permitted by the investor agreement entered into in connection with the Purchase Transaction, Vivendi sold approximately 41 million shares, or approximately 50% of their then-current holdings, of our common stock in a registered public offering.
+On May 28, 2014, Vivendi sold approximately 41 million shares, or approximately 50% of its then-current holdings, of our common stock in a registered public offering.
 Vivendi received proceeds of approximately \$850 million from that sale; we did not receive any proceeds.
-Vivendi currently owns approximately 41 million shares of our common stock, and is generally restricted from selling that stock until approximately fifteen months after the date on which the Purchase Transaction closed.
+Vivendi currently owns approximately 41 million shares of our common stock, and is generally restricted from selling that stock until January 2015.

-As a result of the Purchase Transaction, the Private Sale, and Vivendi's sale of approximately 41 million shares of our common stock in May 2014, as of June 30, 2014, we had approximately 717 million shares of our common stock issued and outstanding, of which Vivendi held approximately 6%, ASAC held approximately 24% and our other stockholders held approximately 70%.
+As of September 30, 2014, we had approximately 719 million shares of our common stock issued and outstanding.
+As a result of the Purchase Transaction, the Private Sale, and Vivendi's sale of our common stock in May 2014, Vivendi held approximately 6%, ASAC held approximately 24% and our other stockholders held approximately 70% of our common stock.